dybran/Orchestrating-containers-across-multiple-Virtual-Servers-with-Kubernetes/orchestrating-containers-across-multiple-virtual-servers-with-k8s.md.md

 __SSH into the controller server__

-SSH into the various Master controllers on seperate terminals.
-Make sure the __awscli__ is configured.
+Open three terminals in __MobaXterm__, SSH into the __client-workstation__ and from each of these terminals, establish SSH connections to the different master nodes.
 __Master 1__

 ```